 To understand death, we first should talk about the general cycle of Birth-Life-Death-Spirit-Rebirth as it is viewed in Pagan Metaphysics.

 We believe that the main principle throughout the Divine Universe is balance.
 All Energy balances and if something is tilted one way or the other, it must be balanced in some way.
 You can call it Karma, if you’d like.
 It has a great many names.
 Karma can be the result of an action, deed or thought.
 Meaning if you have a spiritual lesson to learn about something, then you have an ounce of karma to carry until you learn that lesson.
 It’s not just about things you do to someone or what has been done to you.
-It covers literally Everything!
+It literally can cover Everything!

 We see each incarnation as an opportunity to learn our lessons, pay and redeem karma (if you owe karma, then someone is owed what you have to pay and vice versa), attain wisdom and work toward spiritual enlightenment.
-We believe that these incarnations serve as our classrooms to experience energy in varying forms and through varying situations all of which help us gain an understanding of the greater Divine Universe and Universal Consciousness.
+We believe that these incarnations serve as our classrooms to experience energy in varying forms and through varying situations.
+All of which help us gain an understanding of the greater Divine Universe and Universal Consciousness.

 In our spiritual world, you match or balance those 23 strands of physical DNA with 23 components of spiritual DNA.
 Your spirit reviews your worksheet so to speak and makes choices for what lessons you need to work on in this incarnation.
 What relationships you’ll need to fulfill those lessons and it will make agreements with other spirits to put those situations into manifested reality.
 It will then choose the talents and knowledge you’ll need to bring into this lifetime (from your past lifetime experiences) to help you complete that mission.
 This is how our Spirit creates our Spiritual BluePrint for this incarnated lifetime.
-It will do this by picking 22 past lives that contain the energy memories, knowledge, skills and talents to work on your mission.
-Those 22 plus this physical incarnation, become your 23 strands of spiritual DNA.
+It will do this by picking 22 past lives that contain the energy memories, knowledge, skills and talents to support the work for your mission.
+Those 22 lifetimes, plus this physical incarnation, become your 23 strands of spiritual DNA.

 Ok..so now your greater Spirit pulls the energy of itself together and creates the soul, attaches to the physical body in the womb (once the fetus has fully formed) and you’re born.
 You grow up, find yourself in a relationship, have kids and do your thing.
 Suddenly your husband’s soul decides his mission is complete and it’s time to go.
 His Spirit and your Spirit had made a plan for this.
 But again, it wasn’t set in stone.
 There were many choices made here on Earth that lead to this final decision.
 But that decision was made here, in the real world and over time.